-In the introduction to his essay, A Psychological Approach to the Dogma of the Trinity, Jung wrote: "My attempt to make the most sacred of all dogmatic symbols, the Trinity, an object of psychological study is an undertaking of whose audacity I am very well aware" (1958, p.
+"My attempt to make the most sacred of all dogmatic symbols, the Trinity, an object of psychological study is an undertaking of whose audacity I am very well aware" (1958, p.
 109).
-Putting the superlative nature of his claim aside (i.e. regarding that which is the most sacred), I find in Jung's words an effective point of departure for my topic at this 34th Annual Scientific Conference of the Washington Square Institute.
-Like Jung, I am well aware of the audacity of my undertaking today.
+So wrote C. G. Jung in the introduction to his essay, "A Psychological Approach to the Dogma of the Trinity."
+Putting aside the superlative nature of his claim (i.e., regarding that which is the most sacred), I find in Jung's words an effective departure point for this article.
+Like Jung, I am well aware of the audacity of my undertaking in these pages.
 But I would venture to guess that the reasons underlying the audacity of the two undertakings-Jung's and mine-though similar in some ways, are really rather different.

 What was it about Jung's undertaking that made for an audacity so keenly felt and so freely admitted?
-First, a contextual comment: Jung's essay on the Trinity was, itself, a work of re-visiting.
-He had lectured on the theme of the Trinity in 1940, some eight years before taking it up again and working it out in its present form.
+First, a contextual observation: Jung's essay on the Trinity was, itself, a work of "re-visiting."
+He had lectured on the Trinity in 1940, some 8 years before returning to the theme and working it out in its present form.
 Jung characterized his previous effort to reckon with the Trinity as "no more than a sketch."
-And he felt a sense of duty-a "moral obligation," as he put it-to return to this topic "in a manner befitting its dignity and importance" (p.
-109).
-Jung recognized, in other words, that he had unfinished business with the symbol of the Trinity.
+And he felt a sense of duty-a "moral obligation," as he put it-to return to this topic, "in a manner befitting